 - 1 small yellow onion diced, 60g

 - 1 whole medium tomato finely chopped (123g)

 - 1 red pepper 5 oz / 140g

 - 2 oz green beans 55g

-- Good pinch of saffron strands or ½ tsp ground saffron
+- Good pinch of saffron strands or ½ teaspoon ground saffron

 - 165 g frozen peeled cooked prawns from sustainable sources